 ‘How can ‘Health 2.0’ tools and social media channels improve healthcare?’ is one of the questions addressed by the Doctors 2.0 and You conference, whose third edition took place in Paris last June.
 Creation Healthcare participated in the event as media and research partners, presenting the results of a 1-year digital study on HCP conversations about cardiovascular disease.
-To take a look at the infographic we put together based on the results of the study, click here.

 The event was attended by a variety of stakeholders from the healthcare industry, with an emphasis on participatory medicine, and understanding ‘digital doctors’, their preferred channels, and behaviour in online communities, whether we are talking about closed, specialist networks such as Sermo, or open Twitter chats, such as #FOAMED.